 Anyway.
 I digress.

-When we read about three three stories about Mary and Martha in the Bible, we learn so many lessons.
-Lessons about trusting God, using our resources wisely and keeping our eyes focused on what is important – Jesus.
+When we read the three stories about Mary and Martha in the Bible, we learn so many lessons.
+Lessons about trusting God, using our resources wisely, and keeping our eyes focused on what is important – Jesus.

 Read below for nine important lessons we can learn from Martha in the Bible.

 Key Bible Verses About Martha in the Bible

 (Click on the below image to get the downloadable/printable version of Key Bible Verses about Martha in the Bible and the lessons we can learn from her.
 Use them for deeper study, in your Bible journaling or War Binder)

 Martha in the Bible: Heroine or “Villain”?